 How Does LegalZoom Compare to Other Incorporation Services?

 While LegalZoom is probably the most well-known incorporation and LLC formation service available, they are not our favorite.
-Both Northwest and ZenBusiness offer very high quality LLC services.
+Both Northwest and ZenBusiness offer very high-quality business formation services.

-In addition, both ZenBusiness and Northwest provide a year of registered agent service with your formation, which LegalZoom only offers as an add-on feature.
+In addition, Northwest provides a year of registered agent service with your formation, which LegalZoom only offers as an add-on feature.
 Finally, Northwest and especially ZenBusiness receive more positive customer feedback than LegalZoom does.